glasspage/UnitySync/README.md

 - Confirm they can reach the host's chosen IPv4 address.
 - Confirm TCP port **47832** is available, or choose another port.
-- If using a VPN, confirm everyone is connected to the same VPN network.
+- If using a VPN:
+  - Confirm everyone is connected to the same VPN network.
+  - Ensure your firewall isn't blocking VPN connections.

 If synchronization appears incomplete, let any initial asset import or script compilation finish, check the **Activity Log** in **UnitySync > Session**, and confirm everyone has the required packages and dependencies installed.